 More than 160 Penn State majors can be started at Penn State Hazleton and completed at University Park or another Penn State campus.

-The Office of Continuing and Distance Education offers credit and non-credit programs for professional development and/or career change.
+The Office of Continuing and Distance Education offers credit and non-credit programs for professional development and/or career changes.
 Individuals may increase knowledge and enhance skills through independent study, conferences, seminars, microcomputer workshops and certificate programs (i.e., Webmaster, Paralegal, Production Management, etc.).
-The Continuing Education office also offers a wide range of workforce development programs including management development and technical training for local business and industry.
+The Continuing Education office also offers a wide range of workforce development programs, including management development and technical training for local business and industry.

 Among our facilities are:

-- North, South and West residence halls housing 485 students;
+- Three residence halls housing a total of 490 students;

-- the Charles T. Butler Teaching and Learning Resource Center, a hub of student activity featuring Higher Grounds cyber cafe, computer lab, Information Sciences and Technology classroom, Student Affairs Offices and student club and organization offices;
+- the Charles T. Butler Teaching and Learning Resource Center, a hub of student activity featuring the Higher Grounds cyber café, a computer lab, an Information Sciences and Technology classroom, Student Affairs Offices and student club and organization offices;

 - the Evelyn Graham and Kostos Academic Buildings, which together house state-of-the-art multimedia style classrooms, an amphitheater, computer and science labs, and study areas;

-- the recently remodeled Highacres Food Court, which offers a variety of convenient and affordable meal plans for both on- and off-campus students.;
+- the Highacres Food Court, which offers a variety of convenient and affordable meal plans for both on- and off-campus students;

-- the physical education building, containing free-weight, Cybex and aerobic rooms; main and auxiliary gyms; as well as an Olympic-size swimming pool.
+- the physical education building, containing free-weight, Cybex and aerobic rooms; main and auxiliary gyms and an Olympic-sized swimming pool;

-- outdoor playing fields for tennis, beach volleyball, and basketball, along with a full-size, illuminated soccer/softball field.
+- outdoor playing fields for tennis, beach volleyball and basketball, along with a full-sized, illuminated soccer/softball field; and

-- the bookstore, located on the campus mall, sells textbooks, related course materials, and school supplies, in addition to health & beauty aids, snack items, and a variety of Penn State clothing, souvenirs and other memorabilia.
+- the campus bookstore, located on the campus mall, which sells textbooks, related course materials and school supplies, in addition to health and beauty aids, snack items and a variety of Penn State clothing, souvenirs and other memorabilia.

-Students have the opportunity to participate in more than twenty clubs and organizations covering a broad range of interests, such as Student Government Association, radio and video clubs, and a student newspaper, to name a few.
+Students have the opportunity to participate in more than twenty clubs and organizations covering a broad range of interests, such as the Student Government Association, multicultural club, dance clubs, Science and Engineering Club and THON, to name a few.
 Each is housed in the Charles T. Butler Teaching and Learning Resource Center.

-There are varsity athletic sports teams and a wide variety of intramural sports which are offered accordign to the interest level of students .
+Varsity athletic sports teams and a wide variety of intramural sports are offered according to the interest level of students.
+Students can play basketball, volleyball and street hockey at the outdoor multi-purpose sports court near the residence halls.

 - About Us Links